-Thank you for your interest in volunteering at PAWS.
-We care for between 6,000 and 8,000 cats, dogs and wild animals every year.
-We couldn’t do it without our compassionate, dedicated, long-term volunteers.
+Thank you for your interest in volunteering at PAWS!
+We care for between 6,000 and 8,000 cats, dogs and wild animals every year, and couldn’t do it without our compassionate, dedicated, long-term volunteers.

-Each year, more than 1,000 volunteers, with a wide variety of backgrounds, donate more than 115,000 hours of service, giving hands-on care to animals, educating our community, providing administrative support, and more.
-PAWS volunteers report a deep sense of satisfaction in contributing to the health and well-being of animals while working alongside others who desire to take action on their behalf.
+Giving hands-on care to animals, educating our community, providing administrative support and more, PAWS volunteers report a deep sense of satisfaction in contributing to the health and well-being of animals while working alongside others who desire to take action on their behalf.

 We provide the training for all volunteer positions, so no prior experience is required.
 Whether feeding orphaned wild songbirds, finding homes for cats and kittens, or helping to make an event successful, you can be a part of the life-saving work we do.

 Looking for group opportunities?
 If you'd like to volunteer as a group, be it colleagues or a community group, please refer to our group/company volunteering page.

 - Dedicated volunteers make up the majority of our workforce and we schedule their hours according to animal care needs.
 It is vitally important that volunteers show up for their shifts.

 - While people come to PAWS because they love animals, PAWS volunteers must also be able to work well with other people.
 PAWS isn’t just about animals—it’s about people helping animals.